 Find the right balance of transparency

-Employee engagement increases and company culture improves when leaders are transparent with team members.
+Employee engagement increases, productivity lifts and company culture improves when leaders are transparent with team members.
 But there is such a thing as too much transparency.

 As we’ve already learned, authenticity is not about sharing everything or sharing deeply.
 Rather, it’s about sharing relevant information in a way that cultivates connection and builds trust.
 Think of transparency in the workplace as giving people a broad view and window into who you are – not sharing your deepest desires or darkest secrets.
 Adaptability is key here.